-Jones D.V. and Rees, D.R.
-2023.
-Haul-out Counts and Photo-Identification of Pinnipeds in Chesapeake Bay and Eastern Shore, Virginia: 2021/2022 Annual Progress Report.
+Jones D.V.
+2024.
+Haul-out Counts and Photo-Identification of Pinnipeds in Chesapeake Bay and Eastern Shore, Virginia: 2022-2024 Progress Report.
 Final Report.
 Prepared for U.S. Fleet Forces Command, Norfolk, Virginia.
-June 2023.
+December 2024.

-Cover Photo Credit:
+Cover Photo Credits:

-Harbor seals (Phoca vitulina) and a gray seal (Halichoerus grypus atlantica) hauled out at a survey site on the Eastern Shore, Virginia.
-Cover photo taken by Danielle Jones, Naval Facilities Engineering Systems Command Atlantic, under NMFS General Authorization Permit #19826.
+Harbor seals (Phoca vitulina vitulina) hauled out at a survey site on the Eastern Shore, Virginia.
+Cover photo taken using an unmanned aircraft system (i.e., drone) by Zak Poulton, The Nature Conservancy, under NMFS General Authorization Permit #19826.

-This project is funded by United States Fleet Forces Command and carried out by Naval Facilities Engineering Systems Command Atlantic as part of the U.S. Navy's Marine Species Monitoring Program
+This project is funded by U.S. Fleet Forces Command and managed by Naval Facilities Engineering Systems Command Atlantic and HDR, Inc. as part of the U.S. Navy's Marine Species Monitoring Program.
+The project is permitted under NMFS General Authorization #19826 from 2015 to 2021 and #25811 from 2021 to 2026.